Why Vision Screening is Not Enough

 The purpose of pediatric vision screenings is to detect refractive errors and eye diseases, not to identify a lack of vital vision-related skills.
 Undiagnosed vision problems, including reduced vision skills, cause one in ten children to experience learning difficulties and can impact other areas in life, such as sports.

 Provide your children with the care and tools needed for better vision and successful learning.
-Contact Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton for a functional vision exam to assess their full range of vision functionality and determine the adequate treatment options needed to improve your child’s school and sports achievements.
+Contact Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham for a functional vision exam to assess their full range of vision functionality and determine the adequate treatment options needed to improve your child’s school and sports achievements.

 Vision Screenings Don’t Reveal Much

 Basic vision screenings, such as those offered at schools, usually test only for visual acuity — the sharpness of vision in each eye.
 Some may include additional tests such as lazy eye, eye coordination and color blindness.
 Though your child may pass all vision screening exams with flying colors and may excel in seeing the vision charts, he or she may still struggle with visual-motor skills, eye tracking skills, have poor peripheral vision, or have other undetected vision problems.

 Following a vision screening, many questions may remain unanswered: does your child have sufficient control over eye movements?
 Are both eyes properly aligned when focusing?
 How is your child’s depth perception?
 These are but a few of the skills that play a critical role in learning and functioning at our best in this fast-paced world.